Learn more about prescription drug addiction treatment at Delta Medical Center in Memphis, TN

 Our goal at Delta is to restore a sense of hope in every individual who comes to us for help.
 While addressing the presenting problems is at the forefront of our evaluation and intervention process, we believe we cannot successfully aid you in building the life of which you dream unless we treat you as a whole and unique individual.
 We will not begin any intervention effort until we have gotten to know you as a person.
 Our primary asset is that our behavioral health unit and medical units are integrated so that we are able to deliver the services to care for all the needs of each person who comes to us.
 We consider ourselves a beacon of light for the community, available to you whenever you need us.

-At Delta, we take great pride in the successes we have observed in our addiction treatment program.
-We provide only the most-up-to date, scientifically-supported treatment modalities for your rehab stay.
+At Delta, we take great pride in the successes we have observed in our addiction treatment care.
+We provide only tmost-up-to-dateate, scientifically-supported treatment modalities for your rehab stay.
 We are a Suboxone certified center.
 Your treatment team will discuss possible medical interventions with you to determine if they are appropriate approaches for your specific needs.
 These may include:

-Detoxification clinic: Our detox program is intended for those in active withdrawal or in danger of experiencing active withdrawal symptoms, with the goal of moving next into the addiction treatment program.
+Detoxification clinic: Our detox services are intended for those in active withdrawal or in danger of experiencing active withdrawal symptoms, with the goal of moving next into the addiction treatment program.
 We will safely and effectively detoxify you from all drugs in your body so you are best able to participate in our addiction recovery program.

 Medication evaluation and management: We may recommend medications to help you with either short-term symptoms or long-term problems which we monitor during your stay with us.
 We are aware that individuals who become addicted to prescription medications often have a medical condition, or develop one due to the effects of the substance.
 Should this be the case, we will call in the proper consults to evaluate you and incorporate any recommendations into your treatment plan.